 Since 2017, over 1 million Rohingya Muslims, an ethnic minority in Myanmar, have been forcibly displaced due to violence.
 In 2021, approximately 914,000 of these people are living in a refugee camp in Cox’s Bazar in Bangladesh.
 Notably, nearly 50% of this refugee population are children under the age of 12.

 In Bangladesh, there are opportunities for medically trained volunteers to complete four-week placements in refugee camps, where you might work in an infectious disease clinic, or train local refugees as community health workers.
-Non-medical volunteers can volunteer in youth development, where you will tutor refugee children in basic english and academic subjects.
-These placements are a minimum six months, to promote sustainability.
+Non-medical volunteers can volunteer in youth development, where you will tutor refugee children in basic English and academic subjects.
+These placements are a minimum of six months, to promote sustainability.

 The majority of the almost half a million refugees in Kenya are from neighboring Somalia and South Sudan.
 Within Kenya, 44% of refugees reside in Dadaab, and 40% in Kakuma, meaning these are the primary areas where volunteers are needed.

 Volunteer opportunities in Kenya include teaching in schools, medical care, and assisting with basic needs and donation distribution.
-There are also opportunities for volunteers with legal experience in Nairobi, to offer pro-bono legal placements for one month.
+There are also opportunities for volunteers with community development skills to help refugees integrate to their new surroundings.